klay2000/Blockchain-Demo/README.md

 # Blockchain-Demo
-A python blockchain demo program I wrote for a school project.
+A blockchain demo program I wrote in python for a school project.